-The annual water quality report, or consumer confidence report, is a performance measure of the quality of water supplied by Tennessee American Water against the compliance standards established by the U.S. Environmental Protection Agency and the Tennessee Department of Environment and Conservation.
-The report describes local drinking water sources, testing conducted on the water, substances detected, and the levels of those substances.
-Commonly asked questions and the answers concerning local drinking water are also included in the report.
+The annual water quality report, also known as the consumer confidence report, is a performance measure of the quality of water.
+These measures are established by the U.S. Environmental Protection Agency and the Tennessee Department of Environment and Conservation.
+The report describes local drinking water sources, testing conducted on the water, substances detected and the levels of those substances.